-Clean the container out with warm water and mild soap.
-If placing a real tree in the bucket, you will need to prepare the tree.
+Clean the container with warm water and mild soap.
+If you're placing a real tree in the bucket, you will need to prepare the tree.
 Saw off 1 inch from the bottom of the trunk to create a fresh cut to allow water to absorb through the pores.
-Fill the container with 2 to 3 liters of water, and do not allow the water level to drop below the tree's trunk.
+Fill the container with 2 to 3 liters of water and do not allow the water level to drop below the tree's trunk.

 Decorate the bucket.
 If the bucket holds an artificial tree, hide the base of the trunk with moss.
-You can mask a real Christmas tree's bucket by wrapping a piece of decorative cloth around the top of the bucket.
+You can mask a real Christmas tree's bucket by wrapping a Christmas tree skirt or a piece of decorative cloth around the top of the bucket.
 Secure the cloth with a ribbon.

 If you opt to leave some or all of the pail uncovered, you can even spray paint it to match your other holiday decor and decorate the outside of the bucket with ribbons, tinsel and bows.